-The Philosopher and the Prodigy: How Voltaire Fell in Love with a Remarkable Female Mathematician
+The Philosopher and the Prodigy: How Voltaire Fell in Love with a Remarkable Woman Mathematician

 “That lady whom I look upon as a great man… She understands Newton, she despises superstition and in short she makes me happy.”

 By Michelle Legro

 “I found, in 1733, a young woman who thought as I did, and who decided to spend several years in the country, cultivating her mind.”
 So begins the description by Voltaire in his memoirs of a relationship that would define the most productive years of his life.
 The most famous man in Europe had met his match: the twenty-seven-year-old mathematical prodigy Émilie, Marquise du Châtelet.